peter-murray/github-security-report-action/README.md

 Due to the nature of CodeQL Analysis this action ideally should be executed after the `github/codeql-action/analyze` action step, as this will generate the SARIF files on the runner which can be used to identify ALL the rules that were applied during the analysis.
 The results stored on your repository will only contain the results that generated an alert.

 ## Processing

 The action will use the provided token to load all the dependencies, dependency vulnerabilities and the Code Scanning results for the specified repository.
 It will then look in the directory specified for any SARIF reports.

 With this data it will construct a JSON payload that it then passes into the template system (using Nunjucks a Jinja like templating system for JavaScript) and will generate a Summary Report (with more of these to come in the future) providing a roll up summary security report in HTML.

 Using this HTML, it then passes it over to Puppeteer to render this in a headless Chromium before generating a PDF and saving it in the specified directory.

 ## Parameters

-* `token`: A GitHub Personal Access Token with access to `repo` scope
+* `token`: A GitHub Personal Access Token with access to `repo` scope and `security_events`
-* `sarifReportDir`: The directory to look for SARIF reports (from the CodeQL analyze action this defaults to `../results`)
 * `outputDir`: The output directory for the PDF reports, defaults to `github.workspace`
 * `repository`: The repository in `<owner>/<repo_name>` form, defaults to `github.repository`
+* `ref`: The repository branch reference in `ref/heads/main` or for branches short name format e.g. `main`
+* `sarif_report_id`: An optional id of the SARIF report upload that you want to use for the latest analysis that the report is based off of

 ## Templates